vscode-neovim/vscode-neovim/CONTRIBUTING.md

 ### ViewportManager

 ViewportManager is responsible for syncing the viewport (editor window, scroll position) between vscode and nvim.
-It listens to the `win_viewport` event, and supplements it with the custom `window-scroll` event triggered by the `WinScrolled` autocommand.
+It listens to the `win_viewport` event, and supplements it with the custom `viewport-changed` event.
 It also keeps track of the cursor position more reliably than `grid_cursor_goto`.

 ### CursorManager